1/18 Scale Porsche G-Force Racing Team Model, purchased at the Leguna Seca Historics Race in 1998

 This is a Carquest collector series car I found at the Seaside Antique Mall.
 I always wanted a real one; this die cast model is really nice.

 LIFETIME HOBBY: Collecting models of motor vehicles can be an enjoyable hobby from childhood through adulthood.
 Many people develop an interest in motorized machines in their early childhood.
 Some people invest in vehicle scale models so they can make money -- they store them in their original packaging and sell them for a profit to other collectors.
 I like to take the models out of their retail packaging, display them, and see them in three dimensions to truely appreciate their detail, beauty, and functional features.
-On many larger-scale car models the wheels roll and the front tires turn with a rotation of their miniature steering wheel.
+On many larger-scale car models the front tires turn with a rotation of their miniature steering wheel.
 Some of the scale engines even have miniature spark plug wires.
-Model car hoods or rear lids (Porsches and mid-engine car models) may also lift up to provide the enthusiast with a complete view of a detailed racing engine.
+Model car hoods or rear lids (Porsches and mid-engine car models) may also lift up to provide the enthusiast with a complete view of a detailed racing or stock engine.
 Most of the higher-quality car and motorcycle models have a metal chassis, rubber tires, and a body equipped with accurate interior and exterior accessory part details.
 Vehicle scale model sizes I especially like to collect and enjoy are: 1/200 (rockets and manned space vehicles); 1/100 (mostly ship and airplane models); 1/87 (HO train scale items); 1/64 (typical Mattel Hot Wheels size models); 1/24 & 1/25 (motorcycles and sports cars); and 1/18 (model sports cars).
 I enjoy discussions and sharing the information on the scale models in my collection with my grandchildren.
 Every kid loves a toy!

 Atlas Trainman GP38-2 HO model train engine In BNSF heritage I livery (Credit: Atlas Model Trains)